Bogota is the sprawling capital of Colombia and the country's largest city by a landslide.

-Couchsurfing in Bogota is another option which can help you save money, and give you a chance to see the city through a resident's perspective.
+Couchsurfing in Bogota is another option that can help you save money, and give you a chance to see the city through a resident's perspective.

 Things to See & Do

 Despite Bogota's grandeur, most of the popular tourist sites are all within walking distance of each other.
 If all you have is a day, you should be able to see most of them, albeit in a rushed manner.

 La Candelaria – La Candelaria is a historic district in Bogota, and can be enjoyed by simply walking around the streets during the daytime, taking in the colorful buildings and street art.

-- El Museo del Oro (Gold Museum) – Every major city in Colombia has its own gold museum, however Bogota's is by far the largest and best.
+El Museo del Oro (Gold Museum) – Every major city in Colombia has a gold museum; however, Bogota's is the largest and best.
 The entrance fee is nominal, about $2, and photos are allowed without flash.

 Cerro de Monserrate – On a clear day, you can take the small tram up Cerro de Monserrate for sweeping views of the capital.
 A church is situated atop the mountain, as are a bunch of souvenir shops.